 Counselling aims to address all problems of psychological survival and coping, whether seemingly major or minor.
 Oftentimes students will say that they didn't think their problem was serious enough for counseling and that they didn't want to be wasting the Counsellors time.
 Talking to somebody at this stage, before things have escalated is often the best and is to be encouraged.
 Don't wait until a problem has grown very serious - we would much rather you came when something is relatively minor, so that it can be resolved more quickly.

-When a matter is a genuine emergency, we will arrange for you to see a counsellor quickly - we keep daily emergency appointment spaces in the diary - so please do not let the busyness of the Service put you off coming, especially when something is urgent.
+When a matter is a genuine emergency, we will arrange for you to see a counsellor quickly - we keep daily emergency appointment spaces in the diary - so please do not feel that the service is too busy to see you when something is urgent.
 Emergencies will be given priority and will be seen on the day.

 Find Us: CM073, Main Building